XiaoSong-CPE/classroom-notes/src/lecture-notes/20240620 Task-Based Teaching (Lilian Downey).md

 # Task-Based Teaching (Lilian Downey)

 > [!note] My Thoughts
-- why teach
 > Lilian explains the history, theory, and practical examples of modern language teaching.
+> At the beginning of the lecture, we are asked that why we choose education as career.
+Personally I like kids. though I selden get in touch with kids because of my personality, I like their lovely faces and cuty voices probably because I volunteered in Guangxi Science Museum for several months and really enjoyed the atmosphere that kids run around me happily.
-> Regarding the historical aspect, it's unfortunate that Lilian didn't have time to explain why the new methods are superior.
-For instance, the Grammar Translation Method is still used when teaching specific grammar points for the first time.
+> As for the histoy section, it's unfortunate that Lilian didn't have time to explain why the new methods are superior.
+For instance, the Grammar Translation Method and Audio-lingua Approch are used in a smart phone application called Duolinguo, in which I am learning Germany and I think those methods are just fine, at least when they are supported by some modern technology like 'auto sentence generating' and 'text to speech'.
+Even for our traditional classroom teaching, they are still used when teaching grammar knowledge for the first time (to encourage kids find out the pattern themselves).
 Although we don’t use this method exclusively, many of its concepts remain relevant.
 Why, then, is it considered outdated?
 Lilian briefly mentioned that it only helps students learn about the language system, not its practical use.
 While this reason is intuitive, the lecture lacks detailed comparisons and experiments, which I am curious about.
 > In terms of practical examples, Lilian demonstrates how to create a complete task-based teaching activity.
 I found this very informative and now know what constitutes a comprehensive task section in my teaching.
-- duolingo
-- new tech

 ## Table of Contents